-Becky Mannel, MPH, IBCLC, FILCA, President
+Becky Mannel, MPH, IBCLC, FILCA, Immediate Past-President

 Becky has worked in lactation for over 20 years.
 She developed and managed the hospital-wide lactation service at OU Medical Center for 15 years and is currently Director of the Oklahoma Breastfeeding Resource Center in the Department of OB/GYN at OU Health Sciences Center (OUHSC) and Executive Director for the Oklahoma Mothers’ Milk Bank.
 She leads the Becoming Baby-Friendly in Oklahoma project sponsored by the Oklahoma State Department of Health (OSDH).
 Becky also developed and oversees the Oklahoma Breastfeeding Hotline and provides professional training/education to all Oklahoma hospitals to improve their breastfeeding care and outcomes, both OSDH-funded projects.

 Angela Love Zaranka, BA, IBCLC, RLC, Treasurer

 Angela brings thirty years of experience in lactation support, clinical care, education, and leadership.
 She is a tireless advocate for improved maternal-child health practices at the local, national and global level.
 Working in a community, private practice and hospital setting, she sees the barriers people face in access to pasteurized donor human milk.
 Angela acknowledges her privilege as a white woman living in the US.
 Her mother was born weighing less than two pounds and received PDHM.
 She is grateful for all the women whose generosity of milk donation, saved her mother’s life.